bellad1/fastj-multi-run/README.md

 The overall flow of this script is:
 ```
 1) we set a threshold particular percentage of aerosol in the HSRL column.
    Meaning, if threshold = 0.5, then if half of the vertical bins from HSRL
-aerosol typing contain Marine aerosols, then we assume the retrieved aerosol # E: line too long (80 > 79 characters)
+   aerosol typing contain Marine aerosols, then we assume the retrieved aerosol
-properties are "Marine" (NOTE: this threshold hasn't been rigorously tested) # E: line too long (80 > 79 characters)
+   properties are "Marine" (NOTE: this threshold hasn't been rigorously tested)

 2) collocate HSRL and RSP data points based on minimum criteria below

-3) collect RSP-MAPP retrieved SSA, AOD, G and RSP and HSRL aerosol layer heights # E: line too long (84 > 79 characters)
+3) collect RSP-MAPP retrieved SSA, AOD, G and RSP and HSRL aerosol layer heights

-4) interpolate/extrapolate these properties to fast-J wavelengths (NOTE:
+4) interpolate/extrapolate these properties to fast-J wavelengths (NOTE: some
-some interp/extrap can introduce unphysical negative values.
-This code accounts # E: line too long (83 > 79 characters)
+   interp/extrap can introduce unphysical negative values.
+This code accounts
    and corrects for this.
-If you use a different interp/extrap scheme ensure you # E: line too long (81 > 79 characters)
+If you use a different interp/extrap scheme ensure you
    avoid negative values.)

 5) write csv files
 ```